Lean Copilot: Large Language Models as Copilots for Theorem Proving in Lean: Building LLM-based Proof Automation with

-Another challenging yet important task in theorem proving is to find relevant premises that can potentially reduce or finish a proof.
-There is a large mathematical library in Lean (Mathlib~\cite{mathlib}), in addition to the already huge set of premises in Lean's source and standard library.
-Searching for premise candidates from all the libraries can be extremely hard and labor-intensive, leading to many efforts trying to aid or automate this process in Lean~\cite{piotrowski2023machinelearned} and other proof assistants~\cite{alemi2017deepmath, mikuła2024magnushammer, wang2017premise}.
-The state-of-the-art method for premise selection in Lean has been a random forest-based framework implemented directly in Lean~\cite{piotrowski2023machinelearned}.
+Another challenging yet important task in theorem proving is to find relevant premises that can potentially advance a proof.
+Lean has a large mathematical library \citep{mathlib} in addition to the many premises already in Lean's source code and standard library.
+Searching for the right premises from all the libraries can be extremely hard and labor-intensive.
+Some works thus try to ease this process by building dedicated library search engines for Lean\footnote{An example is Moogle: \url{https://www.moogle.ai/}.
+It supports searching for premises using English keywords.}.
+Such engines can be helpful when users already know what mathematical premise they want to use, and just need to look up the formal equivalence in Lean.
+Yet users may not always have a firm idea about what premises to use, and a library search can fail if the developer named a particular premise differently from what the users would.
+The ability to select premises given proof goals is thus desired.